layoutBox/PinLayout/README.md

 Layout using multiple anchors.

 It is also possible to combine two anchors to pin the position and the size of a view.
-The following example will position the view C between the view A and B with an horizontal margins of 10px.
+The following example will position the view C between the view A and B with horizontal margins of 10px.

 ![](Docs/example-multiple-anchors.png)